 Annually, dialysis facilities participating in CMS's ESRD QIP are scored based on the total number of reported BSIs compared to the calculated expected number of BSIs.
 This is known as the BSI SIR, a score calculated using national BSI event baseline data established by CDC in 2014 through stratified infection rates across various vascular access types.
 SIR scores are classified as low, high, and expected.
-A score of less than one indicates less infections than expected, a score greater than one indicates more infections than expected, and a score equal to one indicates that the observed number of infections is what would be expected.
+A score of less than one indicates less infections than expected, a score greater than one indicates that the observed number of infections is what would be expected15.